-In order to embrace the new, we must release the old.
+I have found that in order to embrace the new that awaits us, one must release the old.
 A trapeze artist can not swing from one bar to another without letting go.
-An important part of moving forward in is to review the past year, release it and to learn from it.
+An important part of moving forward is to review the past, release it and learn from it.

-To go where we wish to go and be whom we wish to be, we need to know where we are and who we are.
+To go where we wish to go and be who we wish to be, we need to know where we are and who we are.
 An honest self-analysis is always helpful to gain clarity.
-Considering all that happened over the past year, it seems particularly fitting to devote some time to reflecting on the year past and where we find ourselves in the dawn of the year ahead.
+Considering all that happened over the few years, it seems particularly fitting to devote some time to reflect on the past and where we find ourselves right here, right now and in the dawn of the future that lies ahead of us.

 The following questions should stimulate your thinking for this process.
-I hope that you take time out of your busy schedule to ponder where you are and where you've been.
-Talk with people you care about.
+I use this as a catalyst for my journaling.
+I hope that you take time out of your busy schedule to ponder where you are and where you’ve been.
+Talk about it with people you care about.
 Write out your thoughts and feelings.
 Do some journaling.

 Reflect upon what you did, how you felt, what you liked, what you didn’t and what you learned.
 Try to look at yourself and your experience with as much objectivity as you can-much like a biographer would.

 Here are some suggestions to get you started in mulling over the past year and perhaps even the last decade.
 Feel free to add your own.